GrantCuster/garden/content/posts/2024-06-30-19-58-04-Evolution-generation.md

 ## Clicksynth and River

 [Clicksynth](https://clicksynth.com) by Max Bittker lets you click through generated shaders to explore themes.
-Clicking into one gives you additive themes to add.
+Clicking into one gives you additional themes to steer it towards.

 [River](https://maxbittker.com/river-notes) is similar, but focused on exploring a dataset.
 Clicking an image sends you into a space of similar images.
 The sound effects are very satisfying.

-## What do I think?
+## Exploring a space

-These are some of the best examples of interfaces for LLMs as creative tools.
-I think the actually most useful thing for me to do is to investigate what I still feel is missing, to look for other possible approaches.
+Looking over these, I think a lot about how AI generation is about exploring a space.
+Even chat is about steering the model into a space.
+For my own prototypes, it makes me think about experimenting more with the kind of transcripts I send to the model.
+For the model, a transcript is just a map to a certain space, where it then generates from.
+This makes me see transcripts (which can be procedurally edited or generated) as a tool, rather than an actual conversation record.
+I feel like there's something to do with that...